ysyk2021/the-path-to-mastery-how-lifelong-learning-can-help-you-achieve-your-goals/src/chapter-3-1.md

-Chapter 5: Understanding the Difference Between a Fixed and Growth Mindset
+Understanding the Difference Between a Fixed and Growth Mindset
 ==========================================================================

 In this chapter, we will explore the concept of mindset and its impact on our ability to achieve mastery in any field.
 Specifically, we will delve into understanding the difference between a fixed mindset and a growth mindset.